AN UNEXPECTED MAJOR GIFT TO OUR COMMUNITY FROM MACKENZIE SCOTT

 Impact Grants

-• Helping Harvest Fresh Food Bank received a grant to complete construction of two on-site storage units that will increase refrigeration and freezer capacity and expand fresh food distribution.
+- Helping Harvest Fresh Food Bank received a grant to complete construction of two on-site storage units that will increase refrigeration and freezer capacity and expand fresh food distribution.
 This $450,000 grant, combined with matching funds from an anonymous donor, allowed Helping Harvest to reach their fundraising goal for this project, as hunger needs continue to climb in our community.

-• The Berks County Mediation Prevention Project received a grant of $332,420 to expand upon a successful landlord/tenant mediation pilot program.
+- The Berks County Mediation Prevention Project received a grant of $332,420 to expand upon a successful landlord/tenant mediation pilot program.
 This program provides relief to the tenants facing eviction and pays landlords the rent they are due, but also provides relief to the courts to help them with that backlog of thousands of eviction cases resulting from the pandemic.
 The Berks County Mediation Prevention Project is a program of MidPenn Legal Services.

-• As one of the only Keystone STAR 4 childcare centers within the City of Reading, Second Street Learning Center (SSLC) strives to maintain the quality rating, based on standards of Pennsylvania Office of Child Development & Early Learning.
+- As one of the only Keystone STAR 4 childcare centers within the City of Reading, Second Street Learning Center (SSLC) strives to maintain the quality rating, based on standards of Pennsylvania Office of Child Development & Early Learning.
 The center is funded, in part, by United Way and provides a much-needed service for working families, who are only able to work because they receive help with childcare costs.
-The $146,161 grant supports SSLC’s capital improvements needed to maintain the STAR 4 level rating.
+The $146,161 grant supported SSLC’s capital improvements needed to maintain the STAR 4 level rating.

-• PA 211 East serves Berks County and surrounding areas with 211, a free, confidential information and referral service connecting people to the help they need around childcare, after-school programs, housing and utility assistance, food banks, elder care, health programs and more.
-The $120,000 Impact Grant supports additional resources for the ongoing demand at the PA 211 East Call Center and to decrease wait times for callers in need of help.
+- PA 211 East serves Berks County and surrounding areas with 211, a free, confidential information and referral service connecting people to the help they need around childcare, after-school programs, housing and utility assistance, food banks, elder care, health programs and more.
+The $120,000 Impact Grant supported additional resources for the ongoing demand at the PA 211 East Call Center and to decrease wait times for callers in need of help.

 Focused Grants

-• LGBT Center of Greater Reading received $128,400 for year one of a three-year funding request totaling over $377,000.
-Funding will expand staffing to support a multi-pronged program centered on counseling, physical health impacts, including access to food and personal hygiene needs, and supports for individuals identified on the Autism spectrum.
-The Center is the only organization providing inclusively led services directly to the LGBT community.The full three-year Focused Grant funding will be deployed contingent on program performance being met.
+- LGBT Center of Greater Reading received a three-year grant totaling over $377,000.
+Funding expanded staffing to support a multi-pronged program centered on counseling, physical health impacts, including access to food and personal hygiene needs, and supports for individuals identified on the Autism spectrum.
+The Center is the only organization providing inclusively led services directly to the LGBT community.

 Stay Connected